Must be completed daily before arriving on campus

 Athletics: At this time, all aspects of fall sports are being planned for normal operation, though athletic facilities are currently closed.
 The college is following the directions of the NJCAA, MCAC, and the Minnesota State College and University System.

 Campus Buildings: At this time, the ICC campus is open by appointment only during regular hours Monday-Friday.
+Beginning Monday, August 17, campus will be open to the public (masks and self-screening required).

 Class Registration: ICC counselors and advisors have been in contact with students to make arrangements for Fall 2020 class registration.
 Call Student Services at 218-322-2320 to make a phone/online appointment with your advisor.

+Housing: On-campus housing is currently full, with a waiting list.
+If you would like to be added to the waiting list, please submit a housing application.
 The surrounding community offers a variety of off-campus options.
 A limited number of these options can be found on our Off Campus Housing page.

 Minnesota State-Related Travel